oskarranhage/DIT257-Agile-software-project-management/README.md

 To run the program, simply run the bat file Learno.bat

 Note that you need to be running windows and have Java installed on your computer.
+If Learno.bat does not work, a terminal based version of the program is avaliable and can be run through running Learno-Terminal.bat.

 These Are the links to everthing that we have used during the course: